Free consultation (800) 362-7427

 A hit-and-run accident can be difficult to litigate.
 If the police do not find the perpetrator, you may not have the option of holding the at-fault party responsible for your damages.
 An aggressive Los Angeles car accident lawyer from Rose, Klein & Marias LLP can help you understand your other options, such as filing a first-party insurance claim.
 We can properly evaluate your case, take on insurance companies on your behalf and do our best to obtain you a fair financial award.
 You will have the peace of mind to focus on healing with our lawyers on your case.

-Can You Recover Damages After a Hit-and-Run?
+Can You Recover Damages After a Hit-and-Run in Los Angeles?

 An essential question victims have after hit-and-run accidents is who will pay the price of damages.
 The victim did not cause the accident, yet the at-fault driver is not available to take accountability.
 In California, an at-fault state, this can lead to confusion as to where to turn for financial assistance.
 Luckily, the answer may lie in your own insurance coverage.